For Models: YFZ 450R-X (2009-2021)

 !!!
 WARNING !!!
-Before working on your machine, make sure it is parked on a level surface with the transmission in park and/or the parking brake engaged.
+Before working on your machine, make sure it is parked on a level surface with the transmission in gear and the wheels chocked.
 Do not work on any machine with a hot engine or exhaust.
 Allow time for all parts to cool in order to reduce the risk of burns.

 Blackout Exhausts: Take care not to get grease or oils on the exhaust.
 Cleaning our Blackout exhaust with harsh solvents, abrasives, or pressure washers will remove the coating and is not covered under warranty.

-3. Remove the (2) nuts securing the headpipe to the cylinder head.
-Save these nuts they will be used later.
-(See Figure #2)
+5. Remove the (2) nuts holding the head pipe to the cylinder head.
+Save these (2) nuts, they will be used during the installation of the HMF exhaust.

-2. Slide the provided #56 T-bolt Clamp over the inlet of the HMF silencer
+2. Slide the provided Clamp over the inlet of the HMF silencer.

-5. Check for proper alignment and clearance between the HMF exhaust and all other components, adjust as needed.
+5. Check for clearance between the exhaust and all moving parts, adjust as needed.

 Wipe off any fingerprints or markings using a soft cloth and mild detergent such as soap and water or glass cleaner without ammonia.
 Once the exhaust heat cycles any oils left on the exhaust may permanently imprint.

 If you received a stainless steel exhaust without the Blackout coating it is normal for the pipes to change color as they heat cycle.

 The HMF Blackout exhaust will smoke and put out an odor for the first full heat cycle as the coating goes through its final curing process.
 It is recommended to allow this process to happen in a well ventilated area.